reidjs/clever-tweets/README.md

 - Hot takes
 - Too reliant on knowing the background of the writer or the subject matter.
 - (Create a pull request to add new rules)

-*These types of tweets are not encouraged in this repository*

 ## Format